supernelis/workshop-renovating-legacy-codebase/StepsTowardsGoldenMaster.md

 ## Step: Make the tests reproducible

-The GameRunner uses a random nummer generator, causing the output of a run to differ every time.
+The GameRunner uses a random number generator, causing the output of a run to differ every time.
 In this way it will be very hard to capture the output and compare it to the golden master, as every output will be different.
 To make such code testible, it is needed to control the randomness in the tests (so it is only really random in the production code).

 ### Control randomness in Java